LPSN Investors Have Opportunity to Lead LivePerson, Inc. Securities Fraud Lawsuit | MarketScreener

-LOS ANGELES, May 9, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN).
+BENSALEM, Pa., May 15, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LivePerson, Inc. ("LivePerson" or the "Company") (NASDAQ: LPSN).

 Class Period: May 10, 2022 – March 16, 2023